 YouTubeTV also offers BBC America streaming live, as well as limitless storage space for recording your shows.
 Your library of recorded shows can be streamed anywhere.
 BBC America is included in the base package for $49.99 a month.
 Please read our review of YouTube TV for more details.

 Many of the shows on BBC America, including Doctor Who, Orphan Black, and Top Gear, are included for streaming in an Amazon Prime membership.
 However, this will only provide older seasons.
 You will need to have one of the services mentioned previously to watch the current season of shows airing on BBC America.

 If you are simply interested in a few BBC America shows, you can purchase the full run of the current season online from Amazon, Itunes or another service.
 This may be a cheaper option than purchasing a streaming service to deliver all BBC America has to offer.
 To buy the latest season of a BBC America show on Amazon, a season pass costs between $7-35, which is less than many monthly services and makes sense if it’s the only show that you care about.

 That said, there you may be interested in shows on other networks.
 In that case, you may be better off going with Sling TV.
 It ultimately depends on how many shows you are going to follow in a year.
 Almost every popular show is available online and once you purchase it, you own it.
 That means you can watch it whenever you want.

 Watch with the BBC America App

-The BBC America app on your Apple TV, Roku, or other devices will allow you to watch its shows on demand if you have a subscription to the streaming services Philo, VUE, YouTube TV, and DirecTV Now.
+The BBC America app on your Apple TV, Roku, or other devices will allow you to watch its shows on demand if you have a subscription to the streaming services Philo, VUE, and YouTube TV,.
 The library available is not exhaustive (you cannot necessarily get old episodes of your favorites) but you will be able to see a lot of what BBC America has been showing recently.

 Additionally, you can use the app to watch BBC America shows if you have the login credentials to a paid cable or satellite TV subscription.